brittonlaroche/realm-tensorflow/README.md

 ![function1](./img/hosting1.png)

 ## ![8](./img/8b.png) Time to Play!
-A seocnd version of this example is here with a number of graphical elements.
+A second version of this example is here with a number of graphical elements.
 This example uses tfvis to display graphs while the model is trained.
 ![Auth2](./img/play1.png)